 What we don’t: Runs narrow (although wide sizes are available) and only moderate levels of support and protection.

 La Sportiva’s Nucleo High II GTX is a quintessential modern boot: light and nimble but with enough support for day hiking and most backpacking trips.
 Its most notable features are the Gore-Tex Surround liner and Nano-Cell technology.
-In short, Gore-Tex Surround breathes not only out of the top of the foot like a traditional waterproof design, but also through the bottom of the footbed and out the sides.
-La Sportiva’s Nano-Cell tech is the web-like mesh you see along the sides of the foot.
-While they give the boot a distinctive look, these cutouts only seem to have a modest impact on breathability.
+The Nano-Cell elements are the web-like mesh along the sides which give the boot a distinctive look—though these cutouts only seem to have a modest impact on breathability.
+However, the Gore-Tex Surround helps the Nucleo breathe not only out of the top of the foot like a traditional waterproof design, but also through the bottom of the footbed and out the sides.

-See the Men's La Sportiva Nucleo High II See the Women's Nucleo High II GT
+See the Men's La Sportiva Nucleo High II See the Women's La Sportiva Nucleo High II

 Oboz Bridger Mid BDry hiking bootCategory: Midweight